craigsw86/DAE/6months/project_2/hipaa_checklist_project/docs/Risk_Communication.md

 - The HIPAA Checklist Project has identified and assessed key risks to the confidentiality, integrity, and availability of protected health information (PHI).
 - Quantitative analysis (EMV, ALE) and Business Impact Analysis (BIA) have been completed for critical risks and assets.
 - Automated monitoring and alerting are in place for high and overdue risks.
+- **Integrated Compliance Reporting:** The project now features a unified compliance report available in both the React frontend and Django backend, with advanced risk matrix visualization, filtering, sorting, and export options.

 ### Financial Impact Analysis
 | Risk                        | EMV ($) | ALE ($) | Financial Impact ($/hr) |